DQL Function Reference¶

 Parameters:

-Return Value: Returns the string with trailing whitespace removed.
+Return Value: Returns the string with whitespace removed from the right side.

 Returns the length of a string (counted by characters).